pammacdotnet/TypstPaper/paper.typ

 / `#include "mymodule.typ"`: inlines the _content_ (and only the content) from `mymodule.typ`.

 Modules do not give the user/developer any way to mark items as public or private.
 Thus every `let` statement in the whole module is exported (_public_).

-Some users#footnote("https://justinpombrio.net/2024/11/30/typst.html") have suggested some _solutions_, such as extending `set/show` to user-defined functions (e.g., `set sequence(codon-sep: "-")`) and improving `show` to tweak elements without reimplementing them entirely, like adding decorations to headings robustly.
+// Some users#footnote("https://justinpombrio.net/2024/11/30/typst.html") have suggested some _solutions_, such as extending `set/show` to user-defined functions (e.g., `set sequence(codon-sep: "-")`) and improving `show` to tweak elements without reimplementing them entirely, like adding decorations to headings robustly.

 == Packages <sec:package>
 As with LaTeX, Typst also supports the addition of functionalities via _packages_.
 A Typst package is a self-contained collection of Typst source files and assets, structured around a mandatory `typst.toml` manifest file located at the package root.
 This manifest specifies essential metadata such as the package's `name`, `version`, and `entrypoint`, which points to the main `.typ` file to be evaluated upon import.
 Additional optional fields like `authors`, `license`, and `description` can also be included.
 The internal organization of the package is flexible, allowing authors to structure files and directories as they see fit, provided that the `entrypoint` path is correctly specified.
 All paths within the package are resolved relative to the package root, ensuring encapsulation and preventing access to files outside the package.

-Packages are typically stored in a directory hierarchy following the pattern `{namespace}/{name}/{version}` and can be imported into Typst documents using the syntax `#import "@{namespace}/{name}:{version}"`.
-For local development or experimentation, packages can be placed in designated local data directories, making them accessible without publishing to the shared repository.
-The `@preview` namespace in Typst serves as a dedicated space for community-contributed packages that are in early or experimental stages.
-These packages are hosted in the Typst package repository.
 #let data = read("mileva.jpg", encoding: none)
 #figure(
   kind: image,